-THE NECESSITY OF FOLLOWING THE TEACH-INGS OF THE DIVINE MANIFESTATIONS
+84: THE NECESSITY OF FOLLOWING THE TEACHINGS OF THE DIVINE MANIFESTATIONS

-Question.-Those who are blessed with good actions and universal benevolence, who have praiseworthy characteristics, who act with love and kindness towards all creatures, who care for the poor, and who strive to establish universal peace-what need have they of the divine teachings, of which they think indeed that they are independent?
+Question.-Those who are blessed with good actions and universal benevolence, who have praiseworthy characteristics, who act with love and kindness toward all creatures, who care for the poor, and who strive to establish universal peace-what need have they of the divine teachings, of which they think indeed that they are independent?
 What is the condition of these people?

-Answer.-Know that such actions, such efforts, and such words are praiseworthy and approved, and are the glory of humanity.
+Answer.-Know that such actions, such efforts and such words are praiseworthy and approved, and are the glory of humanity.
 But these actions alone are not sufficient; they are a body of the greatest loveliness, but without spirit.
-No, that which is the cause of everlasting life, eternal honour, universal enlightenment, real salvation and prosperity, is, first of all, the knowledge of God.
+No, that which is the cause of everlasting life, eternal honor, universal enlightenment, real salvation and prosperity is, first of all, the knowledge of God.
 It is known that the knowledge of God is beyond all knowledge, and it is the greatest glory of the human world.
-For, in the existing knowledge of the reality of things there is material advantage, and through it outward civilisation progresses; but the knowledge of God is the cause of spiritual progress and attraction, and through it the perception of truth, the exaltation of humanity, divine civilisation, rightness of morals and illumination, are obtained.
+For in the existing knowledge of the reality of things there is material advantage, and through it outward civilization progresses; but the knowledge of God is the cause of spiritual progress and attraction, and through it the perception of truth, the exaltation of humanity, divine civilization, rightness of morals and illumination are obtained.

-Secondly comes the love of God, the light of which shines in the lamp of the hearts of those who know God; its brilliant rays illuminate the horizon and give to man the life of the Kingdom.
+Second, comes the love of God, the light of which shines in the lamp of the hearts of those who know God; its brilliant rays illuminate the horizon and give to man the life of the Kingdom.
 In truth, the fruit of human existence is the love of God, for this love is the spirit of life, and the eternal bounty.
-If the love of God did not exist, the contingent world would be in darkness; if the love of God did not exist, the hearts of men would be dead, and deprived of the sensations of existence; if the love of God did not exist, spiritual union would be lost; if the love of God did not exist, the light of unity would not illuminate humanity; if the love of God did not exist, the East and West, like two lovers, would not embrace each other: if the love of God did not exist, division and disunion would not be changed into fraternity; if the love of God did not exist, indifference would not end in affection; if the love of God did not exist, the stranger would not become the friend.
-The love of the human world has shone forth from the love of God. and has appeared by the bounty and grace of God.
+If the love of God did not exist, the contingent world would be in darkness; if the love of God did not exist, the hearts of men would be dead, and deprived of the sensations of existence; if the love of God did not exist, spiritual union would be lost; if the love of God did not exist, the light of unity would not illuminate humanity; if the love of God did not exist, if the love of God did not exist, the light of unity would not embrace each other; if the love of God did not exist, division and disunion would not be changed into fraternity; if the love of God did not exist, the stranger would not become the friend.
+The love of the human world has shone forth from the love of God and has appeared by the bounty and grace of God.

-It is clear that the reality of mankind is diverse, that opinions are various and sentiments different; and this difference of opinions, of thoughts, of intelligence, of sentiments among the human species, arises from essential necessity; for the differences in the degrees of existence of creatures is one of the necessities of existence, which unfolds itself in infinite forms.
-Therefore we have need of a general power which may dominate the sentiments, the opinions, and the thoughts of all, thanks to which these divisions may no longer have effect, and all individuals may be brought under the influence of the unity of the world of humanity.
+It is clear that the reality of mankind is diverse, that opinions are various and sentiments different; and this difference of opinions, of thoughts, of intelligence, of sentiments among the human species arises from essential necessity; for the differences in the degrees of existence of creatures is one of the necessities of existence, which unfolds itself in infinite forms.
+Therefore, we have need of a general power which may dominate the sentiments, the opinions and the thoughts of all, thanks to which these divisions may no longer have effect, and all individuals may be brought under the influence of the unity of the world of humanity.
 It is clear and evident that this greatest power in the human world is the love of God.
 It brings the different peoples under the shadow of the tent of affection; it gives to the antagonistic and hostile nations and families the greatest love and union.